-52 The information contained in this list of Standards is not part of this American National Standard (ANS) and has not been processed in accordance with ANSI's requirements for an ANS.
-Therefore, this Standards page may contain material that has not been subjected to public review or a consensus process.
-In addition, it does not contain requirements necessary for conformance to the Standard.
+&lt;sup>49 The information contained in this list of standards is not part of this American National Standard (ANS) and has not been processed in accordance with ANSI's requirements for an ANS.
+Therefore, this standards page may contain material that has not been subjected to public review or a consensus process.
+In addition, it does not contain requirements necessary for conformance to the standard.